Lead PI/Director, Queens College AANAPISI Project (QCAP)

 Teaching Interests

-I’m excited to work with students who are interested in Asian American literatures and cultures, critical race and ethnic studies, comics studies, comedy and humor studies, and/or pop culture!
+I’m excited to work with students who are interested in Asian American literatures and cultures, writers and artists of color, critical ethnic studies, comics studies, comedy and humor studies, and/or pop culture!

 Selected Publications